Carolina Tiger Rescue is a 501(c)3 nonprofit wildlife sanctuary whose mission is saving and protecting wild cats in captivity and in the wild.

 No. If you are more than 5 minutes late for your tour, we cannot guarantee that you will be able to join the tour group.
 Please plan to arrive the 15 minutes early that we suggest.

 I have a Membership.
 How do I sign up for my free tours?

-To sign up for a tour with your Membership, go to the Tour Tickets link in the right sidebar to select your tour.
-Select “Member Ticket” instead of Adult or Child ticket.
+To sign up for a tour with your Membership, go to the Ticket Information link in the right sidebar to select your tour.
+When purchasing your tickets, select “Member Ticket” instead of Adult or Child ticket.
 During the purchase process, you will be asked for your Member Code – which is your Member number.
-Enter your number in the box indicated by the red arrow.
+Enter your number in the box.
 Then, simply complete the purchase process for your “free” ticket!

 When will I get my Membership package?

 The time it takes to receive your membership package can vary from one-two weeks during non-peak times to two-three weeks during peak and holiday seasons.
 If you have purchased a membership, but have not received your membership package yet, you may call our office for help securing free or reduced-price tour tickets.
 For help with tickets, or if you haven’t received your package within four weeks of purchase, please email the Membership Coordinator.

 Can friends or family members use my membership card?